Digital insurance marketing helps for insurance agencies and producers

 A verification process can correct information provided through web forms, customer relationship management software or order-entry systems.
 If the wrong email address or phone when a lead is received, real-time verification software will correct the information before it is entered into a database for follow-up.
 Or with only a phone number, e-mail address or address, real-time services can be used on forms to identify if the contact is a current customer or a prospect.

-He went on to explain that many of these forms will instantly populate the information for you, based on prior lead history, so that returning prospects or clients don’t have to fill out all the forms again to get to their quote.
+Many of these forms will instantly populate the information for you, based on prior lead history, so that returning prospects or clients don’t have to fill out all the forms again to get to their quote.

 If you’ve spent the money optimizing your website so that you’re found on page one for specific search terms, you absolutely need to consider using a real-time service to help you instantly verify and correct data.
 Otherwise, you’re wasting money by losing all the leads who are insurance-shopping and checking you out.